Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions: Determination of the resistance oscillation period

 \section{Determination of the resistance oscillation period}

-For the determination of the oscillation frequencies, fast Fourier transforms have been applied to the data in Fig. 3 c) and d) of the main text (see Fig.~\ref{fig:SUPP_FFT}).
+For the determination of the oscillation frequencies, fast Fourier transforms have been applied to the data in Fig.~\ref{FIG:Array_transport_data}~b)~and~c) of the main text (see Fig.~\ref{fig:SUPP_FFT}).
 The frequency spectra of both data curves match.
-The dominant frequency (period) is 0.16\;1/mT (6.25\;mT).
+The dominant frequency (period) is 0.16\;mT$^{-1}$ (6.25\;mT).
 The period of the beating pattern cannot be seen in the spectrum, probably because it is too close to the zero peak.